egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ```

-The above example restrictions an automated batch-job to only be run from specific servers, not allowing pty, forwarding, and forcing a specific command.
+The above example restrictions an automated batch-job to run from specific servers, not allowing pty, forwarding, and forcing a specific command.

 # Known Issues

 ## Certificate Version Issues

-With the release of OpenSSH 6.x, an update was made to the certificates resulting in a compatibility issue with OpenSSH 5.x.
+With the release of OpenSSH 6.x, an update to the certificates resulting in a compatibility issue with OpenSSH 5.x.

-OpenSSH 6.x generated certificates will not work with OpenSSH 5.x unless the option “-t v00” option is used.
+OpenSSH 6.x generated certificates will not work with OpenSSH 5.x unless using the option “-t v00” option.
 For example:

 ```
 $ ssh-keygen -t v00 -s ca_key -I key_id host_key.pub